Details Emerge on Australian Chef Who Brutally Murdered Indonesian Transgender Wife

 When police officers discovered dismembered body parts being cooked on a stove inside the home of an Australian chef, they initially thought they were being pranked.
-Unfortunately, the gruesome scene would allegedly reveal that the husband murdered and cooked his transgender wife in 2014.

 Australian police revealed in an inquest on Monday that they were notified by the owners of a Brisbane apartment building to investigate a rancid odor emanating from one of its units, AFP reports.